intermine/im-docs/docs/system-requirements/software/perl.rst

 ----------------------------

-CPAN stands for the Comprehensive Perl Archive Network - and is the software repository for Perl modules. (you can compare it to [http://pypi.python.org/pypi PyPi in Python], Yum/Apt repositories in Linux, or even Apple's App Store).
+CPAN stands for the Comprehensive Perl Archive Network - and is the software repository for Perl modules. (you can compare it to http://pypi.python.org/pypi, Yum/Apt repositories in Linux, or even Apple's App Store).
 If you have Perl you have CPAN.
 (To check type `cpan` in a terminal).